olivettigroup/synthesis-thermo-public/README.md

 This defines a class which implements a **feed-forward neural network**, which is constrained to learn the parameters of a particular type of Gaussian kernel (i.e., inverted Gaussians centered at training points).
 It's intended to be used when you know, by assumption, that all training data should induce a type of negative Gaussian potential well, and that all training data represent observations of local minima in the function which you're trying to learn.

+After training, you'll have access to a single model:

+1. `thermo_net`, the learned function which outputs a single scalar value for each input

 Running this file as-is should generate a summary of an example default model architecture:

 ```